-In the event that the City and the Union are unable to agree upon the selection of the third member of the Board, the Minister of Labour shall be requested to appoint such member.
+In the event that the City and the Union are unable to agree upon the selection of an arbitrator, the Minister of Labour shall be requested to appoint the arbitrator.
+(Revised March 1,2004)

-6.1.3 Board of Arbitration Decision
+6.1.3 Arbitrator's Decision

-The decision of the Board of Arbitration, with respect to an interpretation or alleged violation of this Agreement shall be final and binding upon the Parties.
+The decision of the Arbitrator, with respect to an interpretation or alleged violation of this Agreement shall be final and binding upon the Parties.
+(Revised March 1,2004)